SViswanathanLab/WGS-TRCC/gene_alteration_annotation/README.md

   Rscript getGeneFrequency_filterLength_groupTest_hg38_tRCC.R /path/to/file.RData 0 /path/to/metadata/100kb.bins.bed 0 chrPosn 1e7 overall fdr
   /path/to/metadata/cgc_tier1.txt output_geneFreq.txt

-3. Run CN_Boxplot.R - This takes the data generated above and creates plots of CN information across the genome.
+3. Run CN_boxplots.R - This takes the data generated above and creates plots of CN information across the genome.
 It also requires the files Census_allSat May 13 21_30_39 2023.csv and centromere_locations.